remix-run/remix/docs/guides/contributing.md

 ### Support for Owners

-- Owners will be added to the `#collaborators` private channel on [discord][discord] to get help with architecture and implementation.
+- Owners will be added to the `#collaborators` private channel on [Discord][discord] to get help with architecture and implementation.
 This channel is private to help keep noise to a minimum so Admins don't miss messages and owners can get unblocked.
 Owners can also discuss these questions in any channel or anywhere!
 - Admins will actively work with owners to ensure their issues and projects are organized (correct status, links to related issues, etc.), documented, and moving forward.
 - An issue's Owner may be reassigned if progress is stagnating.